top of page

 Research Activities

+Activities will be conducted at night and early morning and will include checking the beach for tracks, tagging and measuring adult females, counting and measuring eggs.
 Other interesting fauna visit the island and its surrounding waters.
 These are opportunistically studied.
 They include sea and shore birds, dolphins (three species), saltwater crocodiles and dugongs.

 Costs, Registration and Pre-payment